powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

         dc-fallback-enabled-after-ac-divergence: True
         contingency-strategy: ONLY_N_STATE

-The parameters can be overwriten in Python
+The flow decomposition parameters can be overwriten in Python

 .. doctest::
     :options: +NORMALIZE_WHITESPACE